Luthaf/Jumos.jl/doc/units.rst

 ==============

 *Jumos* uses a set of internal units, converting back and forth to these units when needed.
 Conversion from SI units is always supported.
+Parenthesis indicate planned conversion not yet implemented.

 +---------------+-------------------------------------------------+-------------------------+
 |    Quantity   | Internal unit                                   | Supported conversions   |